crew members listed below are those who have distinguished themselves

 Afterwards, Captain Cullins being the great guy that he was called me to his bridge chair and said "Super Job, Frank" but next time how about telling me where you are taking my ship !!

-In 1973, Vic enrolled in "Umpire School" in Florida and began his career in the Midwest League later that year.
-He moved up to the Carolina League in 1974, to the Southern League in 1975, the International League in 1976, and finally the American League in 1977.
+In 1973, Vic enrolled in "Umpire School" in Florida and later that year began his career in the Midwest League.
+He moved up to the Carolina League in 1974, to the Southern League in 1975, the International League in 1976, and finally to the American League in 1977.

-Some of Vic's most memorable games include the third game of the 1989 World Series between the Oakland A's and San Francisco Giants at Candlestick Park when an earthquake shook the stadium.
+Some of Vic's most memorable games include the third game of the 1989 World Series between the Oakland A's and San Francisco Giants at Candlestick Park when the magnitude 6.9 Loma Prieta earthquake shook the stadium.
 Vic was the home plate umpire for that game and remembers it well.

 Voltaggio was the plate umpire on the night of April 29, 1986 when Boston's Roger Clemens set a Major League mark by striking out 20 Seattle Mariners.